Trishia-K/Trishia-K/README.md

+# Hi, I'm Trishia Kobumanzi
-# 💫 About Me:
+#💫 About Me:
+I am a third year computer science student interested in fintech, data science and software development.
+<br>I'm currently learning Python and Java script.
+<br>I am working on python projects focused on fintech.
-I'm currently working on an Arduino-based project.<br>I'm currently learning Java script.<br>I'm interested in AI and machine learning.<br>Ask me about website design and development.<br>Fun fact: Code is like humor, when you have to explain it, it's bad.
+<br>Ask me about website design and development.
+<br>Fun fact: Code is like humor, when you have to explain it, it's bad.

 ## 🌐 Socials: